 About Retention Policies:

-2. Policies follow files - if a file is removed from a folder with a policy, the file will continue to obey the policy, unless it's moved to a folder with a longer retention policy, in which case it will adopt that.
+- Policies follow files—if a file is removed from a folder with a policy, the file will continue to obey the policy, unless it's moved to a folder with a longer retention policy, in which case it will adopt that.

-5. When a file is moved or copied into a folder with a policy, the clock starts at that moment.
-Different files can be on different schedules in the same folder - see below to see when a file is due to be deleted.
+- When a file is moved or copied into a folder with a policy, the clock starts at that moment.
+Different files can be on different schedules in the same folder.
+See below to see when a file is due to be deleted.

-Today, IT pre-provisions some template retention policy folders per department - departments don't have to use these, but they act as a reminder that these options are available, and departments may find them helpful.
+Today, IT pre-provisions some template retention policy folders per department.
+They don't have to use these, but it serves as a reminder that these options are available, and departments may find them helpful.
 Here, we'll see how to view policies in the Box UI using those folders.

 If you open a folder with a retention schedule you'll be able to view more details about the policy applied.